Characterization of the equivalence of robustification and regularization in linear and matrix regression: A robust perspective of linear regression

 We now consider a third setting for $\ell_p$ regression, this time subject to uncertainty $\U_{\ind(q,r)}$; this is a generalized version of the problems considered in Theorems \ref{thm:basicInducedNorm} and \ref{thm:rowWiseUncertainty}.
 From Theorem \ref{thm:basicInducedNorm} we know that if $p=r$, then

 Similarly, as per Theorem \ref{thm:rowWiseUncertainty}, when $r=\infty$ and $p\in\{1,\infty\}$,

 Given these results, it is natural to inquire what happens for more general choices of induced uncertainty set $\U_{\ind(q,r)}$.
-As before with Theorem \ref{thm:discrepLbUb}, we have full characterization on the equivalence of robustification and regularization for $\ell_p$ regression with uncertainty set $\U_{\ind(q,r)}$: \begin{prop} For any $\zz\in\R^m$ and $\bb\in\R^n$,
+As before with Theorem \ref{thm:discrepLbUb}, we have a complete characterization of the equivalence of robustification and regularization for $\ell_p$ regression with uncertainty set $\U_{\ind(q,r)}$: \begin{proposition} For any $\zz\in\R^m$ and $\bb\in\R^n$,

-In particular, if $p\in\{1,\infty\}$, there is equality in \eqref{eqn:discUB2} for all $(\zz,\bb)$.
+In particular, if $p\in\{1,r,\infty\}$, there is equality in \eqref{eqn:discUB2} for all $(\zz,\bb)$.
 If $p\in(1,\infty)$ and $p\neq r$, then for any $\bb\neq\mb0$ the inequality in \eqref{eqn:discUB3} is strict for almost all $\zz$ (when $m\geq 2$).
 Further, for $p\in(1,\infty)$ with $p\neq r$ one has the lower bound

-whose gap is arbitrarily small for all $\bb$. \end{prop}
+whose gap is arbitrarily small for all $\bb$. \end{proposition}

-\begin{proof} The proofs follows the argument given in the proof of Theorem \ref{thm:discrepLbUb}.
+\begin{proof} The proof follows the argument given in the proof of Theorem \ref{thm:discrepLbUb}.
 Here we simply note that now one uses the fact that